shikshasoni01/EazyShoppyApp/README.md

 ---

-Thank you for using EazySoppy!
+Thank you for using EazyShoppy!
 If you have any questions or need further assistance, feel free to reach out.
 Happy coding! 🚀